W1TR / AFA1DI (USAF MARS) Web Page

 Antennas and QTH Mobile Installation

-Ham Shacks – Blast from the Past
+Field Day and Portable Ham Shacks – Blast from the Past

 Ham Career:

-Then I lived in Lisle, IL (an apartment city, no antennas allowed) west of Chicago where I worked for Bell Labs, Electronic Switching Division.
+After college, I lived in Lisle, IL (an apartment city, no antennas allowed) west of Chicago where I worked for Bell Labs, Electronic Switching Division.
 While at Bell Labs, I acquired a Johnson Pacemaker and used that plus my homebrew receiver to make a couple of contacts using the Lab’s club station antennas.
 Unfortunately, I left that equipment there when I went back to graduate school at UConn L

-In 1977, there was a window of opportunity to get a 2 letter call for free before the vanity system because the US Supreme Court ruled that ALL license fees were illegal due to their cost structure and struck them down.
+In 1977, there was a window of opportunity to get a re-issued 2 letter call for free before the vanity system because the US Supreme Court ruled that ALL license fees were illegal due to their cost structure and struck them down.
 So I applied for and received W1TR in late spring of 1977.
 Thinking back, $29 wasn’t really that much to get a 2 letter call (I was eligible in late 1976), but that was a significant amount for a struggling graduate student in those days!

-The Natchaug Amateur Radio Association (NARA) quickly recruited me as a CW OP for their field day operation, to battle the rival ECARS group (K1MUJ).
+The Natchaug Amateur Radio Association (NARA) quickly recruited me as a CW OP for their field day operation, to battle the rival ECARA group (K1MUJ).
 Since I was the first recipient of a 2 letter call in the club, we used W1TR for field day operations thereafter.
 This is where I met my current XYL Lyn, WB1CCL, but it would be over 25 years before we became married (to EACH OTHER)!

 The most fun radio contact for me EVER occurred one night when Roger / VK4YB in Brisbane, and some of his buddies from Australia gave me a call on 160 meters (in Spokane, WA) and caused me to almost fall out of my chair!
 A close second was when I lived in Chelmsford, MA during the mid 1980's and there was a big aurora, I worked Chicago on 2 meter SSB, wow what a contact!
 Another interesting phenomenon was an “echo” on both 160 meters and 80 meters of about 1/3 second delay which happened sometime in late 1995.
-After checking some QST articles and inquiry to the ARRL tech department, the phenomenon matched a situation where a “wormhole” in the earth’s magnetic field developed and my signal went out along magnetic field lines and bounced off the ionosphere in the southern hemisphere and came back.
+After checking some QST articles and inquiry to the ARRL tech department, the phenomenon matched a situation where a “wormhole” in the earth’s magnetic field (aka Long Delay Echo or LDE) developed and my signal went out along magnetic field lines and bounced off the ionosphere in the southern hemisphere and came back.
 It lasted for about half an hour and disappeared!
 Weird huh?
-I also got great excitement from making my first 1296 MHz contacts during the 2007 Summer and Fall ARRL VHF QSO parties to Mt.
-Greylock (W2SZ), Mt.
-Wachusett (K1TR), Long Island, Cape Cod, and a few other locals.

 Professional Career: